morph-l2/morph-doc/docs/build-on-morph/build-on-morph/4-understand-transaction-cost-on-morph.md

 1. The current gas price on Ethereum - l1_base_fee
 2. The gas cost to publish the transaction to Ethereum scales roughly with the size of the transaction (in bytes) - tx_data_gas
 3. A fixed overhead cost denominated in gas.
-This is currently set to 2100.
+This is currently set to 2500.
 4. A dynamic overhead cost which scales the L1 fee paid by a fixed number.
-This is currently set to 1.0. (as shown in GasPriceOracle.sol as scaler/1e9 )
+This is currently set to 1.15.

 Here's the math: